How to Convert From a Traditional IRA to a Roth IRA

 If you were to convert all your traditional IRAs to Roth IRAs and the value of your IRA account was $11,000, you would report as income $11,000 minus $5,000—your basis—which would be $6,000 in income.

-Someone with mixed traditional IRAs might think, "Let's convert only the nondeductible IRA," but her basis would still be prorated across all her accounts.
-Assuming the current value is $5,500 in each IRA fund and she converted only $5,500 from the nondeductible account, the math would still be the same: $5,500 (current value) minus $2,500 (basis prorated).
+Someone with mixed traditional IRAs might think, "Let's convert only the nondeductible IRA," but their basis would still be prorated across all their accounts.
+Assuming the current value is $5,500 in each IRA fund and the person converted only $5,500 from the nondeductible account, the math would still be the same: $5,500 (current value) minus $2,500 (basis prorated).
 This would result in income to report of $3,000.

 Some Special Strategies